AscendNTNU/ros-workshop/README.md

 publisher.publish(polygon_message);
 ```
-Once this is done, the msg will get published and anyone listening on the topic "perception/boxes" will be able to recieve the msg.
+Once this is done, the message will get published and anyone listening on the topic "perception/boxes" will be able to recieve the message.

 1. Extend perception.ai with the publisher code above.
 The publisher should publish continuosly, so the call to `publisher.publish(polygon_message)` should be inside the main loop.